Last updated: July 12, 2026

 How Does Voice Profiling Work at the API Level?

-The Inworld STT API processes audio through multiple parallel analysis stages.
-When a request arrives at POST /stt/v1/transcribe with the inworld/inworld-stt-1 model, the pipeline executes:
+The Realtime STT API processes audio through multiple parallel analysis stages.
+When a request arrives at POST /stt/v1/transcribe with enableVoiceProfile set, the pipeline executes:

-3. Voice profile analysis.
-The acoustic features are independently analyzed across five dimensions: emotion (categorical labels plus confidence scores), accent characteristics (detected linguistic background), age estimation, pitch analysis, and vocal style classification.
-Each dimension returns {label, confidence} arrays.
+- Voice profile analysis.
+In parallel, a dedicated voice-profiling model analyzes the audio across five dimensions: emotion (categorical labels plus confidence scores), accent characteristics (detected linguistic background), age estimation, pitch analysis, and vocal style classification.
+Each dimension returns

-How Does Inworld STT Fit Into a Full Voice Pipeline?
+How Does Realtime STT Fit Into a Full Voice Pipeline?

 STT with voice profiling is one component of a complete voice AI stack.
 For applications that need to both understand and respond to speech, the full Inworld pipeline includes: